 Personally, he’s interested in dinosaurs, finding adventures (preferably outdoors), reflecting, and the internet.

-He has created and implemented numerous technologies in the service of libraries including mobile phone polling, video tutorials, various social media accounts, a jQuery mobile website, and instant messaging for reference among others.
+He has created and implemented numerous technologies in the service of libraries including online information literacy modules, mobile phone polling, video tutorials, various social media accounts, a jQuery mobile website, and instant messaging for reference among others.
 He’s passionate about finding thoughtful technological solutions to problems in higher education.

 Dedicated to the idea that librarians are first and foremost educators, he is continually looking for ways to improve himself and learn more about teaching methods, pedagogy, educational theory, assessment and instructional design.
 In the summer of 2010 he participated in the teacher track of ACRL’s Immersion program.